 It’s easy to confuse cash flow with Net Operating Income (NOI), but they tell you different things.
 As we covered earlier, NOI is the property’s total income minus its operating expenses, but it’s calculated before you pay for any loans.
 It’s a standard metric used to assess a property’s inherent profitability, regardless of the buyer’s financing.
 Cash flow, on the other hand, is your personal take-home profit after the mortgage is paid.
 Keeping these metrics distinct is crucial for accurate analysis, and solid accounting and CPA services can help you track everything correctly from day one.

-How Financing Impacts Your Returns
+How Your Financing Choices Impact Returns

 The way you finance a property is just as important as the property itself.
 It’s not just about securing a loan; it’s about structuring a deal that sets you up for success.
 The right financing can supercharge your returns, while the wrong terms can drain your cash flow and turn a great property into a financial headache.
 Think of financing as a powerful tool in your investor toolkit.
 When used correctly, it helps you acquire more valuable assets and grow your portfolio faster than you could with cash alone.
 This is where a good deal becomes a great one, turning your initial capital into a much larger asset base.